paulknewton/calculator-words/README.md

 aspell -d fr dump master | aspell -l fr expand | unaccent ISO-8859-1 | python list-words.py | sort
 ```

-Note how this uses the 'expand' feature of aspell to list all variations of words, and also strips out any messy accented characters using the 'unaccent' program (you won't need this for English words, but you will for French and German, otherwise the list of matching words starts to shrink too much).
+Note how this uses the 'expand' feature of aspell to list all variations of words so we get the maximum amount of combinations, and also strips out any messy accented characters using the 'unaccent' program (you won't need this for English words, but you will for French and German, otherwise the list of matching words starts to shrink too much).
 If you have another dictionary - or just a list of words in a file - you can pipe any content into the program.
-I don't assume a new word per line - it anyway splits the input lines into separate words.
+I don't assume a new word per line either - it anyway splits the input lines into separate words.

 Have fun!